 At St John Henry Newman Catholic School, our Geography department set this at the heart of our curriculum.
 We strive to inspire a fascination with the world around us and the ability to see how that knowledge can be applied to improving our world.
 Our curriculum is structured to build skills and knowledge with a firm focus on application to make things relevant to our pupils.
 The aim is to train geographers who are socially and environmentally conscious and keen to explore.
 As Michael Palin said: “Geography is a great adventure with a purpose.”

-Miss Lowrey (Head of Humanities), Miss Hannan (Teacher of Geography) and Mrs Carr (Teacher of Geography)
+Miss Lowrey (Head of Humanities) and Miss Hannan (Teacher of Geography)

 In Key Stage 3 we study a wide range of Human and Physical Geography, building on their learning from primary school and progressing toward GCSE level.
 We have a strong focus on locational knowledge – pupils need to know where places are in relation to one another.
 We also delve into some of the bigger issues facing our planet alongside local and national issues.
 Our curriculum is designed with diversity in mind – aiming to introduce pupils to the broad range of cultures around the world.